Shatur/neovim-cmake/README.md

   default_projects_path = tostring(Path:new(vim.loop.os_homedir(), 'Projects')), -- Default folder for creating project.
   configure_args = { '-D', 'CMAKE_EXPORT_COMPILE_COMMANDS=1' }, -- Default arguments that will be always passed at cmake configure step.
-By default tells cmake to generate `compile_commands.json`. build_args = {}, -- Default arguments that will be always passed at cmake build step. on_build_output = nil, -- Callback which will be called on every line that is printed during build process.
-Accepts printed line as argument. quickfix = {
+By default tells cmake to generate `compile_commands.json`. build_args = {}, -- Default arguments that will be always passed at cmake build step. on_build_output = nil, -- Callback that will be called each time data is received by the current process.
+Accepts the received data as an argument. quickfix = {
     pos = 'botright', -- Where to open quickfix height = 10, -- Height of the opened quickfix.